Abhishek-Dobliyal/Steganographer/README.md

 ## Stegnographer

-A responsive and material design inspired mobile app to implements Steganography.
+A responsive and material design inspired mobile app to implement Steganography.

 ![](stegnographer_demo.gif)